Nonstationary Reinforcement Learning with Linear Function Approximation

-\paragraph{RL with function approximation} Motivated by empirical success of deep RL, there is a recent line of work analyzing the theoretical performance of RL algorithms with function approximation, see~\cite{yang2019sample,cai2019provably,jin2020provably,modi2020sample,wang2020provably,wei2020learning,neu2020online,zanette2020learning, jiang2017contextual, sun2019model,du2019provably,misra2019kinematic, agarwal2020flambe, dong2020root}.
-All of these works assume that the learner is interacting with a stationary environment, and the learner has access to a realizable or almost realizable function class.
+\paragraph{RL with function approximation} Motivated by empirical success of deep RL, there is a recent line of work analyzing the theoretical performance of RL algorithms with function approximation \citep{yang2019sample,cai2019provably,jin2020provably,modi2020sample,ayoub2020model,wang2020provably,zhou2021provably,wei2020learning,neu2020online,huang2021towards,modi2021model,jiang2017contextual,agarwal2020flambe, dong2020root,jin2021bellman,du2021bilinear,foster2021statistical,chen2022statistical}.
+Recent work also studies the instance-dependent sample complexity bound for RL with function approximation, which adapts to the complexity of the specific MDP instance~\citep{foster2020instance,dong2022asymptotic}.
+All of these works assume that the learner is interacting with a stationary environment.
 In sharp contrast, this paper considers learning in a nonstationary environment.
 As we will show later, if we do not properly adapt to the nonstationarity, linear regret is incurred.